 The next step is to wait for approval.
 Both your creditor and the USDA need to approve the whole process, so it may take longer than a traditional application.
 Make sure you plan extra time into your home-buying timeline.

 After loans are approved, you’ll need to schedule and attend the closing.
 Make sure to bring any documentation your loan officer tells you to and ask any questions before the procedure.
 While there is no down payment on USDA loans, you may still need to bring cash or checks for closing costs.

 After closing, you’ll have the keys to your new home!

 Apply for Your South Carolina USDA Home Loan

-USDA home loans in South Carolina can help low- to moderate-income families buy homes when it might otherwise be difficult.
-While there are a few extra requirements, the process is overall straightforward, especially when working with a USDA-approved lender.
+A USDA house loan in South Carolina can help low- to moderate-income families buy homes with lower mortgage rates when it might otherwise be difficult.
+While there are a few extra prerequisites, the process is overall straightforward, especially when working with a USDA-approved lender.

 Call Society Mortgage to get started on your home-buying journey today!